 If you’re lucky enough to have some of the high-end seats, you can dine at the exclusive Dugout Club (for dugout season ticket holders), the Stadium Club (a members-only restaurant for season ticket holders), the Prime Ticket Club for special box-seat ticket holders, or in the sky-high suites.
-On a tour of these areas we saw some amazing salads (seriously – who would expect to eat mache and red oak salad at a ballgame?), carving stations, and the most spectacular dessert cart you’ve ever seen.
+On a tour of these areas we saw some amazing salads.
+(Seriously – who would expect to eat mache and red oak salad at a ballgame?).
+We also saw carving stations and the most spectacular dessert cart you can imagine.

 For us mere mortals, a.k.a. the regular ticket-holders who want to explore different food options, there are a range of different options at the various food stands throughout the stadium.
-And here’s the most important thing to know: If your ticket does not allow you on to the field or club levels, go to Fan Services, tell them that you want to buy food on a different level, and they will give you a special pass (but not passes for your whole party).
+(You can move around the stadium almost anywhere you want to go.)

 If you’re just looking for some food adventure, you can check out highlights from this year’s new menu.
 On the loge level you’ll find what they call “Extreme Loaded Dogs.”
-These loaded dogs include The Heater (topped with buffalo wing sauce and blue cheese coleslaw), The Big Kid Dog (topped with mac and cheese and covered in Fritos), the Frito Pie Dog (topped with chili, cheese, and Fritos), and The Tailgate Dog (topped with baked beans, barbecue sauce, potato salad, and cheese).
+These loaded dogs include The Heater (topped with buffalo wing sauce and blue cheese coleslaw) and The Big Kid Dog (topped with mac and cheese and covered in Fritos).
+There’s also the Frito Pie Dog (topped with chili, cheese, and Fritos), and The Tailgate Dog (topped with baked beans, barbecue sauce, potato salad, and cheese).
 Note: If you’re going to try one of these, you might want to share with a friend.
 Note to self: Never attempt to sample all of these in one sitting again.